decred/dcrdocs/de_docs/mining/proof-of-work/pool-mining/gominer/linux.md

 ### **<i class="fa fa-download"></i> Required Drivers**

+> AMD

-The AMDGPU-PRO Drivers are required to run gominer.
+The AMDGPU-PRO Drivers are required to run gominer for AMD video cards.
 They can be downloaded at [https://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver–Release-Notes.aspx](https://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver–Release-Notes.aspx).
 Follow the instructions for installing the driver on that same page.

 ---